zentialEdwardSu/hugo-theme-piatto/README.md

 - Search
 - Typst as blog src

+## Scripts

+Due to the following considerations:
+1. The processing of fonts and typst source files in the theme is difficult to integrate using the hugo asset pipeline;
+2. To simplify some operations;
+3. Considering the cross-platform issues of binary applications;
+We have introduced some scripts in the theme, including shell and python scripts, which may have some impact on the directory. **So before running any script, you should read the script code to know its possible impact.**

 ## Installation

 To use the theme, you should add it as a sub-module